vm1702/clear-fashion/workshops/3-scrape-node.md

 <img src="./img/3-terminal.png" width="75%"/>

+**sandox** - in programming - usually refers to the execution of your programs for independent evaluation, monitoring or testing.

+It means when we call `node sandbox.js`, we want to test some piece of codes in insolation.

 4. **If nothing happens or errors occur**, check your [node server installation (from Theme 2)](https://github.com/92bondstreet/javascript-empire/blob/master/themes/2.md#-just-tell-me-what-to-do)

 ## 📱 How to scrape with Node.js?
 1 example to do it